AnyCase-CodeQuest/Outlook-Calendars-Sync/README.md

 ---

-**This tutorial based on [MShekow](https://github.com/MShekow/outlook-calendar-sync) solution on Microsoft Power Automate Platform for syncing Outlook calendars.**
+**This tutorial is based on [MShekow](https://github.com/MShekow/outlook-calendar-sync) solution on Microsoft Power Automate Platform for syncing Outlook calendars.**

 ---